richpauloo/beautiful-jekyll/_posts/2019-11-17-Linking-a-Custom-Domain-to-Github-Pages.md

 185.199.111.153
 ```

-However, see the [offical docs](https://help.github.com/en/github/working-with-github-pages/managing-a-custom-domain-for-your-github-pages-site#about-custom-domain-configuration) for the most up-to-date values.
+However the values might have changed since the time of writing.
+See the [offical docs](https://help.github.com/en/github/working-with-github-pages/managing-a-custom-domain-for-your-github-pages-site#about-custom-domain-configuration) for the most up-to-date values.

-**Meaning:** A records connect your domain name (hosted by your DNS) to the actual IP addresses where your site lives on a server (at Github).
+**Meaning:** "A" records connect your domain name (hosted by your DNS) to the actual IP addresses where your site lives on a server (at Github).

 # Step 4

 Nagivate to username.com to see your github page!
-Be patient if it doesn't immediately show, which is related to [DNS propogration](https://www.namecheap.com/support/knowledgebase/article.aspx/9622/10/dns-propagation--explained).
+Be patient if it doesn't immediately show.
+This lag is related to [DNS propogration](https://www.namecheap.com/support/knowledgebase/article.aspx/9622/10/dns-propagation--explained).

 ***